DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 place to be not only for Volkskrant tenants, artistic folk, and the occasional city planning official.

+<div class="streams"><hr class="streams" />I cycled past the Volkskrant building, which I knew only from going to Canvas, and suddenly thought “this could be the ideal building.<hr class="streams" /></div>

 All sorts of people began to make their way to the top floor of the Volkskrant building.
 One of them was Job Heimans, an entrepreneur similar to those on the second floor of the building described in the